support@meisterdrucke.com · 0043 4257 29415

 Caricatures, Comics

 Cuthbert Cholmondeley surprised by the appearance of a mysterious figure by George Cruikshank.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 mysterious · people · male · interior · tower · crime · surprise · ghost · death · prison · prisoner · surprised · concept · tower of london · apparition · monochrome · dungeon · penitentiary · phantom · black white · black and white · engraving · george cruikshank · william harrison · william harrison ainsworth · ainsworth · cruikshank · george · The Print Collector/Heritage Images